 Chart the number, amount, and color of urine and stools for wet and dirty diapers on a daily record.

 Certain breastfeeding devices or alternative feeding methods may encourage effective sucking or provide your baby with additional nutrition during the "learning to breastfeed" process.
 Although a specific device may have advantages for your situation, every device also has disadvantages.
-To avoid pitfalls, any breastfeeding device should be used with the guidance of a certified lactation consultant (IBCLC).
+To avoid pitfalls, any breastfeeding device should be used with the guidance of a certified lactation consultant (IBCLC) or healthcare provider with advanced knowledge of breastfeeding.
 Devices that may be helpful in certain situations include the following:

 Nipple shield.
 A thin silicone or latex nipple shield, which is centered over the nipple and areola, has been shown to encourage a better latch, more effective sucking pattern, and better milk intake during breastfeeding for certain babies.